CSpyridakis/Reconfigurable-Computing/Milestone-2/README.md

 ### Enviroment
-This project was developed using [Xilinx Vivado 2017.4](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2017-4.html)
+This project was developed using [Xilinx Vivado HLS 2017.4](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2017-4.html)

 #### In order to import project:

-1. Open [Vivado 2017.4](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2017-4.html) and using it open reference project
+1. Open [Vivado HLS 2017.4](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2017-4.html) and using it open reference project

-2. Open Project by going to the File -> Open project
+2. Open the reference Project by going to the File -> Open project

+3. Replace the source files of your reference project with those from our project [xml](./doc/src/)

-3. Import Files if needed by right clicking the Source and selecting the components
+4. Import Files if needed by right clicking the Source and selecting Add Files

-4. Completed
+5. Completed

 #### If you want to run simulations: